bioinf/Sibelia/SIBELIA.md

 and their coverage is worse.
 Usually "loose" is the best choice, but if you do not want to lose information about small-scale rearrangements,  use "fine".
 See also section "Output description" for detailed depiction of the output format.
+The "far" parameters set can be used for analysis of distantly-related genomes.
+However, usage of this set requires more computational time and space and may be not appropriate in case of many genomes.

 If you are not satisfied by the results (poor coverage, for example), try to set simplification parameters manually (see section "Fine tuning").